riitikiitkgp/Image-Captioning-Transformer/README.md

 ### 3. Prepare the dataset

-Download and preprocess MS-COCO or your own dataset.
+Download and preprocess your own dataset.
 Make sure the image-caption pairs are organized properly.

 ### 4. Run the notebook